davidainslie/events/README.md

 EventSupport.fire(user, new User.Event());
 </code>

-And to fire an anonymoure "user" event:
+And to fire an anonymous "user" event:
 <code>
 EventSupport.fire(new User.Event());
 </code>